 Review of Future Action Items — Deb Marquart

-Discuss of Graduate Council sub-committee structure
+Discussion of Graduate Council sub-committee structure

 Current sub-committee structure

 Graduate Curriculum and Catalog Committee (GCCC) GCCC does a lot of ground work for voting items for Graduate Council.
 It is a standing committee with representatives from each college, but not necessarily the Graduate Council.
 Graves, Marquart, and Strand also attend the meetings.